Final phase of repair work begins for West Seattle Bridge

 The seven-lane bridge closed March 23, 2020, when city roadway structures director Matt Donahue witnessed diagonal cracks moving 2 feet in two weeks.
 A main cause was the original bridge design, where internal steel cables didn’t tighten the bridge completely from end-to-end.
 Long-term concrete shrinkage, known as “creep,” also distorted the structural forces.

 After SDOT discovered tiny hairline cracks in 2013, officials for years believed frequent inspections and epoxy sealants would suffice.
-But they reacted decisively in 2020 when cracks accelerated in time to prevent a lethal collapse.
+But they reacted decisively in 2020 when cracks accelerated, in time to prevent a lethal collapse.

 “Because of the work at SDOT, the end is in sight to reopen the bridge in the coming months.
 This is an important milestone for our residents, commuters, and businesses as we urgently work to reconnect West Seattle to the greater region,” Durkan said in a statement Monday.